CWRUbotix/rov-25/src/pi/pi_main/README.md

 ### Flashing

 If something ever happens to the Pi follow [this](https://www.jeffgeerling.com/blog/2020/how-flash-raspberry-pi-os-compute-module-4-emmc-usbboot) tutorial on reflashing it.
+In Raspberry Pi imager, set the following configuration options:
+- username: `rov`
+- password: `rov12345`
+- enable ssh (use password authentication)

+Connect a monitor and keyboard to the pi (use the compute module IO board if needed).
+Connect to a router over ethernet (not to a CWRU network switch).
+Log in as `rov` with password `rov12345`.
+Run `ip a` and find the IPv4 address under the default ethernet adapter.
+Connect your laptop to the router via WiFi or Ethernet and run (on your laptop) `ssh rov@<pi's IP address>`.

+### Install Blue OS

 ### Setup ad-hoc network between two Ubuntu devices